Guide for Organizational Representative Payees

 The other is the Supplemental Security Income (SSI) program.

-The amount a beneficiary receives depends on the age at which the worker retires, becomes disabled, or dies and how long he or she worked.
+The amount a beneficiary receives depends on the age at which the worker retires, becomes disabled, or dies and how long they worked.

 SSI is a Federal income maintenance program for aged, blind, and disabled persons with little or no income or resources.
 Funding for SSI does not come from Social Security contributions.
 Rather, the United States Treasury’s general funds provide financing for this program.
 Some States supplement the maximum SSI Federal payment.